rcoutin/TechTalk-SonarQube/README.md

 Here are some of the features that Sonarqube offers -

+* **Deep code analysis:** SonarQube, through SonarCloud, can explore all your source files, whether in branches or pull requests, to reach a green quality gate and promote the build.
+This makes it really handy to use in huge teams where each team commits to a separate branch, so that the code can be properly analyzed before it can be merged into the master branch.
-**Centralized Dashboard** - An interface that provides a unified status of the projects code quality trends.
+* **Centralized Dashboard** - An interface that provides a unified status of the projects code quality trends.
+It provides historical information that helps visualize the code quality characteristics over time.
+It also quantifies the amount of time required to resolve an issue i.e. 'CodeDebt'.
-**QualityGate** - Customize parameters that gauge the quality of code, as per your organizational thresholds.
+* **QualityGate** - Customize parameters that gauge the quality of code, as per your organizational thresholds.
+* **Vast Collection of Rules** - Thanks to powerful static code analyzers, you can monitor an array of rules and can easily track down bugs and other quality issues.
-**External Integration** - Sonarqube integrates well with several popular Build Systems like Maven, Gradle and Ant, and Continuous Integration Engines like Jenkins, Travis CI, AppVeyor and more.
+* **External Integration** - Sonarqube integrates well with several popular Build Systems like Maven, Gradle and Ant, and Continuous Integration Engines like Jenkins, Travis CI, AppVeyor and more.
-**REST API** - Sonarqube's web API can be used to automatically provision a SonarQube project and also monitor the scanning process.
+* **REST API** - Sonarqube's REST API can be used to automatically provision a SonarQube project and also monitor the analysis process.

-### Benefits
-* **Fast and Scalable:** SonarQube has been tested in environments.
+* **Fast and Scalable:** SonarQube has been tested in various environments.
 It performs daily analysis on more than five thousand projects with more than four million lines of code and twenty developers.
-* **Thousands of rules:** Thanks to powerful static code analyzers, you can monitor an array of rules and can easily track down bugs and other quality issues.
-* **Deep code analysis:** SonarQube, through SonarCloud can explore all your source files, whether in branches or pull requests, to reach a green quality gate and promote the build.
-This makes it really handy to use in huge teams where each team commits to a separate branch, so that the code can be properly analyzed before it can be merged into the master branch.
 * **Support for 16 languages:** It supports a variety of languages like Java, JS, C#, C/C++, Objective-C, TypeScript, Python, ABAP, PLSQL, T-SQL etc, so it is pretty flexible and can be appied over an array of projects.

 ### Limitations